mayamccann/Weather-Dashboard/README.md

-# Weather-Dashboard
+# 🏆 Weather Dashboard 🏆
 Server-Side APIs with feature dynamically updated HTML and CSS

-# 🏆 Building a Code Quiz : Web APIs 🏆
-Building a Timed Coding Quiz with Multiple-Choice Questions with JS, HTML and CSS

 ## 💡 Background
 For this assignment, the goal is to create a Code Quiz that focuses on Web APIs.
 This challenges allows us to focus on our JavaScript skills and allows further practice with our HTML and CSS knowledge learned in the UConn Coding Bootcamp.
 It is significant to note that this Web APIs Code Quiz can be shared with those in the computer science field.